IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ### ANNOUNCEMENT
 🥁 The test sets for this year are available under [Test Set](#test-set) and submission is **now open**! 🥁

+📢 The deadline for system submissions has been extended to **April 19th**! 📢

 ## Description
 <!-- Description the task, the languages, and the type of data -->